nature-of-code/noc-syllabus-S21/module00-intro/README.md

   - What resources and examples did you draw on to create your sketch?
 What was most helpful / least helpful from this week’s materials.
   - What problems/discoveries did you encounter along the way?
 - Submit a link to your blog post to the course Brightspace.
+- Following the instructions in Brightspace, provide feedback on at least two other assigments.